Skippeh/calcrust.com-backend/readme.md

 The last two command values can also be found in the config file in server_identity/oxide/config/RustExportData.json (generated the first time the plugin initializes if they don't exist).

-If you don't know what server_identity means [Read this](http://rustdev.facepunchstudios.com/dedicated-server).
+If you don't know what server_identity means [read this](http://rustdev.facepunchstudios.com/dedicated-server).

 **It's not recommended to run this plugin on a real server since it spawns and destroys building blocks and performance isn't really prioritized at this point.**